Get on down! Quick road bike tips for descending at speed

 There's a lot of fun to be had just coasting your way downhill, but if you really want to push yourself or grab some time on your rivals then you're gonna have to work for it.
 When you come out of a tight turn that requires slowing right down - especially the type you'll encounter on alpine climbs - you need to deploy some big watts to get back up to speed.
 Make sure you're somewhere near the top end of your gearing so you've got some power to call on as soon as you need it.
 A fast descent should be almost like an interval session, with lots of short intensive efforts.

 Of course if you really want to thrash it on the downhills you'll need a bike that'll respond beautifully in the bends, with excellent braking power and a brilliant aerodynamic profile.

-Theis a great example of such a bike.
+The Trek Domane SLR 7 Disc is a great example of such a bike.
 The disc brakes offer you precision control when you need to drop some speed and fantastic responsiveness.
-CyclingTips went as far as to praise the Domane’s “ultra-stable handling”.
+CyclingTips went as far as to praise the Domane's "ultra-stable handling".

-Theis a women’s road bike that’ll deliver a smooth ride and nimble, agile handling as you tackle technical descents at speed.
+The Specialized Ruby Comp Disc is a women's road bike that'll deliver a smooth ride and nimble, agile handling as you tackle technical descents at speed.
 The FACT carbon monocoque frame is designed with a forgiving, comfortable geometry, so you can get low over the bike and power through the bends.

 You May Also Like

 Leave a Comment